tsightler/ring-mqtt-ha-addon/DOCS.md

 When interval mode is selected, snapshots of cameras with wired power supply are taken every 30 seconds by default, for battery powered cameras taking a snapshot every 30 seconds leads to signifcant power drain so snapshots are taken every 10 minutes, however, if the Ring Snapshot Capture feature is enabled, snapshots are instead taken at the frequency selected in the Ring app for this feature (minimum 5 minutes for battery powered cameras).

 It is also possible to manually override the snapshot interval, although the minimum time between snapshots is 10 seconds.
 Simply send the value in seconds to the ring/<location_id>/camera/<device_id>/snapshot/interval topic to override the detected default refresh interval.
+Note that the new interval will not take effect until the existing interval expires.

 ## Volume Control
 Ring shared users do not have access to control the Base Station volume (any user can control Keypad volume) so, to enable control of Base Station volume using this addon, the refresh token must be generated using the primary Ring account.
 During startup the addon attempts to detect if the account can control the base station volume and only enables the volume control if it determines the account has access.
 This is a limitation of the Ring API as even the official Ring App does not offer volume control to shared users.